 I began my first post-college career as a medical device sales representative selling medical equipment to hospital operating rooms.
-Then after nearly 10 years in the business I decided to go back to college and earn a Bachelors of Science in nursing.
+Then after nearly ten years in the business, I decided to go back to college and earn a Bachelor of Science in nursing.

 I hear about nurses becoming second-career medical device or pharma reps all the time.
 But I have never known anyone who worked in medical device sales and then went back to college for a nursing degree.
 Not once.

 Here is my journey from budding journalist, to corporate sales manager, to nurse – and the lessons that I have learned along the way.